 It will take one day to verify your account.

 Deposit fees: TastyWorks requires a min of $0 deposit for a cash account.
-But for margin accounts, traders need to deposit a minimum of $2000 as per the industry norms.
-Only bank transfer can be used to deposit money, no other options are available.
+But for margin accounts, traders need to deposit a minimum of $2000 per industry norms.
+Only bank transfers can be used to deposit money; no other options are available.

 Withdrawal fees: WIthdrawal fees at TastyWorks is $45 for non-US customers and $25 for US customers.
-WIthdrawal is also done in the same way as a deposition.
-US customers can also use ACH and cheque for withdrawal.
+WIthdrawal is also made in the same way as a deposition.
+US customers can also use ACH and cheques for withdrawal.

 Trading fees: TastyWorks charges $1 per contract for stock options and $2.50 per contract for options on futures.
 For regular future contracts, it charges $1.25 per contract.
 Small Futures fees are $0.25 per contract.
 And it charges no commission on stock trading.

 Non-trading fees: It has average non-trading fees.
 It doesn’t charge you a general account fee, inactivity fee, and transfer and withdrawal fee.
 On the other hand, it charges high wire transfer fees of $25 for US residents and $45 for non-US residents.
 ACH withdrawal is free of cost.

 News and Research :

 TastyWorks provides good quality research tools.
 That includes desktop charts, trading ideas, and a high-quality news feed.
 However, it is mainly focused on options trading and provides limited fundamental data.

 The majority of research tools focus on analyzing options methodologies.
 Trades can keep the Tastytrade news feed window open during trading to get an idea about real-time market conditions.